nitinjain-tech/e-com-analysis/README.md

 # e-com-analysis

-This project is all about analysing a set of products in flipkart website and recommend the top 10 products to the customers Technologies used :
+This project is all about analysing a set of products in flipkart website and recommend the top 10 products to the customers.

+Technologies used :
   1) pandas
   2) beautifulsoup